I really enjoyed this.

-I really enjoyed this.
 I’ve only just started reading fiction again after about 5 years away, so this blend of imagined private lives based on actual facts was a perfect re-introduction.

 I could easily have devoured this in one sitting, but given my current workload, I rationed myself to bedtime reading only.
 (Which made me look forward to bedtime even more than I normally do.
 I couldn’t wait to get back to Tatie and Cat and their latest Parisian adventures.)

 Whether or not you are interested in Hemingway or the writerly life, this is a captivating portrait of an unusual love affair and the complexities of marriage.

 Poignant and engaging, I was sad to finish it.